Long List of Heartaches

 Long List of Heartaches is the second album released by the Grascals and the second album they released on Rounder Records.
-The album features a variety of guests, from George Jones to the Jordanaires.
+It features a variety of guests, from George Jones to the Jordanaires.
 This album was released shortly before the band won the IBMA Entertainer of the Year Award honor in 2006.

+Jeff Tamarkin of AllMusic rated the album 3.5 out of 5 stars, writing that the group “delivered a sophomore effort that confirms their refreshing 2004 debut was no fluke.”